St. John the Baptist-Holy Angels Parish History

 The church, originally designed as a gymnasium/auditorium, was equipped with pews and an altar to serve as a temporary worship space.
 Due to money and population constraints, it served as a permanent worship space for many years.
 The first Mass celebrated at Holy Angels Church took place on December 25, 1956, at midnight.
 The parish was now named St. John the Baptist–Holy Angels.

 The parish continued to grow, especially in the Ogletown-Brookside area, where in 1971, Father William R. Couming, then Pastor, initiated plans for another church.
 Father John J. Masterson, who succeeded Father Couming, renovated Holy Angels Church and built Holy Family Church at the corner of East Chestnut Hill and Gender Roads.
 In 1979, Holy Family was made a parish and Father Clement P. Lemon was installed as pastor.

 On May 7, 1982, St. John the Baptist Church was placed on the National Register of Historic Places.
-The centennial of the church was celebrated by the parish on November 20, 1983.
+The parish celebrated the centennial of the church on November 20, 1983.

-Only two months later, St. John’s Church was unintentionally set on fire by an intruder.
+Only two months later, St. John the Baptist was unintentionally set on fire by an intruder.
 The restoration of the church came to $600,000 and was completed in the Fall of 1992.

 During the 1990s, the dream of building a new Holy Angels Church once again surfaced.
 That dream, along with a gymnasium for our school, was realized in 2004 under the pastorate of Fr.
 Richard A. Reissmann, who retired in 2009.
 During the late 1990s, the Diocese designated Holy Angels Church as a place to house Hispanic Ministry for the Diocese, and it continues to grow in scope and number to the present day.
 Notable celebrations such as Our Lady of Guadalupe in December draw nearly 1,000 people to the Possum Park campus.